Joseph Smith Hypocephalus: Figures No. 22 and 23

 Figures 22 and 23 are apes with lunar disks appearing above their heads.

-Joseph Smith explained figures 22 and 23 as: "the medium of Kli-flos-is-es, or Hah-ko-kau-beam, the stars represented by numbers (figures) 22 and 23, receiving light from the revolutions of Kolob."
+Joseph Smith described figures 22 and 23 as: "the medium of Kli-flos-is-es, or Hah-ko-kau-beam, the stars represented by numbers (figures) 22 and 23, receiving light from the revolutions of Kolob."

 Figure No. 2

 On this shoulders are jackal heads.
 In his left hand is the staff of Wepwawet.
 The figure to the right was not present in the damaged original.

 Joseph Smith stated that this figure;

-Michael D. Rhodes identified the hieroglyphs to below as: "The name of this Mighty God."

 Figure No. 3

 Figure 3 is located in the missing section of the hypocephalus.
 Prior to printing, the section was filled in.
 The text on the rim surrounding the figure has been replaced by text from the unrelated Breathing Permit of Hôr.
 Similarly, figure 3 is also foreign to the hypocephalus.
-As Hugh Nibley noted, "The boat in the picture is identical with another piece of Joseph Smith Papyrus, namely JSP IV, which accompanies chapter 101 of the Book of the Dead."
 Despite the striking resemblance, Nibley and some other apologists feel that the boat is inspired, because boats sometimes do appear in that section on hypocephali.
 Egyptologists dispute this, arguing that just like the surrounding text, the inclusion by Joseph Smith (or his engravers) is irrelevant.